 The students continue to revise and edit their persuasive essays during our writing workshops.
 They have reviewed student models, participated in both peer evaluation and self-evaluation exercises, and utilized persuasive writing rubrics in order to meet the required conventions and content areas of this particular focus of writing.
 Throughout their writing process, they will continue to evaluate transitions and topic sentences, thesis statements, and evidence-based claims in order to make their writing and tone more cohesive and persuasive.

 At the end of the year, the students will also have a cumulative test on all of their Unit words.
 This is a fun yet challenging way to acknowledge all of the wonderful vocabulary they have learned this year, and just how much it enriches their reading and writing skills.

 Math (with Mr. Woltz):

 We are continuing our study of the number system.
 We have been learning to focus on the math concepts more in order to understand the underlying math.
-This will allow us to explore multi-digit division with both fractions and decimals.
-By the end of the month we will be investigating positive and negative numbers, rational numbers and the coordinate plane.
+This will allow us to explore more complex concepts of algebra.
+We will next be investigating positive and negative numbers, rational numbers and the coordinate plane.

 © 2016 St. Martin Academy.
 All rights reserved.